Hamzar2/Mini-Social-Media/README.md

-# Decentralized Mini Social Network Application: An Enhanced Report
+# Decentralized Mini Social Network Application

 This report provides a comprehensive overview of the design, implementation, and functionality of a decentralized mini social network application built using Solidity, Remix IDE, MetaMask, and the Sepolia test network.